moooninjune/SEED-labs/lab5/lab5.md

 3. [Spectre attack explained like you're five](https://youtu.be/q3-xCvzBjGs?si=JGkivo4Ve6gdYRwL)
 4. [Meltdown explained like you're five](https://youtu.be/JSqDqNysycQ?si=xuaS4rGSKK-GHHXH)

-## Tasks 1 and 2: Side Channel Attacks via CPU Caches:
+## Task 1: Reading from Cache versus from Memory:

 Both the Meltdown and Spectre attacks **use CPU cache as a side channel** to steal a protected secret.

 ![CPU Cache hit & miss](https://github.com/moooninjune/SEED-labs/blob/cca8d6b2b747d2d3b4be1f9681d3da227fc873b9/images/lab5-CPU-Cache.jpg)

-### Task 1: Reading from Cache versus from Memory:
 1. Compile and run the `CacheTime.c` file.

 2. Which elements from the array are in the cache?